MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ## Part 1.
 Generating Keys

+You can also use these pre-built keys for the demo purpose: [TestDrivekeys.zip](TestDrivekeys.zip)

 1. Ensure Git Bash is installed on your laptop/workstation.

 2. Download the following script - [make_keys.sh](make_keys.sh)